TheMicronauts/TORAIZ-AS-1-Help/README.md

 ## MIDI Cheat & Patch Sheet

-The TORAIZ AS-1’s MIDI implementation is pretty comprehensive (it is no coincidence, as Dave Smith was among the small group of genius electronic luthiers who established the MIDI standard).
+The TORAIZ AS-1’s MIDI implementation is pretty comprehensive (hardly a coincidence: [Dave Smith](https://en.wikipedia.org/wiki/Dave_Smith_(engineer)#MIDI) is one of the primary inventors of the MIDI standard).
 All sound parameters can be set and automated directly from the DAW using the [MIDI 1.0 messages](https://github.com/TheMicronauts/MIDI-1.0-Messages-Demystified) listed in this Google Sheets document:

 https://docs.google.com/spreadsheets/d/1MrIO74On0-aR-7XL16uxlW1wex_UlNCRtuK5fLfE12c